 Moses was the only prophet known to speak with God face to face.
 Elijah was able to perform miracles at God’s command.
 St. Paul was able to grow to incredible holiness after his conversion.
 Jesus, through His prayers and sacrifice, shows us the fullest ways of deepening our relationship with God.
 These and so many others grew closer to God through prayer and living faith-filled lives, trusting in God to lead them.

 These are just five, but there are many more beautiful benefits we can receive from reading the Bible.
 We would love to hear about how scripture has helped you!
-Drop us a comment or an email to let us know!
+Drop us an email to let us know!

 Understanding these important lessons and more from the Bible is vital for living a life filled with peace and joy.
 To help others experience this life, I have created a 10-step course, called Unlocked, that is complete with 10 KEYS or tactics, of wh to incorporate into your life so that you can grow in your relationship with God and have the peace and joy that He created you for.